 Petzi Wi-Fi Pet Camera

-Petzi pet treat camera is a really fun way to connect with your furry friend from anywhere and treat him with his favorite snacks, just by few clicks on your smartphone.
+Petzi pet treat camera is a really fun way to connect with your furry friend from anywhere and treat him with his favorite snacks, just by a few clicks on your smartphone.
 All you need to do is to download the free, secure Petzi App on your smart device and follow the setup instructions.
-With a tap on your screen you can see your pet, speak to him, treat him with a snack and snap an adorable photo to share with your friends on any social media (Petzi’s Social Network is one option as well).
+With a tap on your screen, you can see your pet, speak to him, treat him with a snack and snap an adorable photo to share with your friends on any social media (Petzi’s Social Network is one option as well).

 This smart pet treat camera is especially great if your dog suffers from separation anxiety – it would give him a piece of mind when he hears your voice.
 It can be very useful if your pet is on therapy, so you can keep a close eye on him.

-The setup is fairly easy and you can train your pet to come to the camera when they hear the sound of camera starting.
+The setup is fairly easy and you can train your pet to come to the camera when they hear the sound of the camera starting.
 The camera would only start when you open the app on your phone.
 If you are gone for a longer period of time, then you can see your pet via the camera and call someone if you doubt that he’s not doing so well.
 Their customer support is really great and they care about their product and their customers (in my opinion this is crucial).

 There are some issues that may occur, though.
 You must keep in mind to use only small treats since larger ones may jam the dispenser.
 The model may be improved by making it more industrially strong (if you have a larger breed, they may break it).
 The camera is fixed and it does not move, and the overall lens scope is not that wide (maybe a fisheye lens would come in handy).
 There is also an issue with some users’ wifi encryption, where they needed to change this mode in order to connect it, especially once the app updates were made.